MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Expand the **Security** folder and then open the **SecurityValidator.cs** file.

+    > **NOTE**: The SecurityValidator.cs class is designed to centralize security-related logic for the ContosoShopEasy application, making it easier to locate, manage, and resolve security issues.
+In a real-world application, a class like SecurityValidator could be used to enforce security best practices and input validation.
+However, the specific implementation in ContosoShopEasy is intentionally insecure and contrived to expose vulnerabilities.

 1. Take a minute to find the following security issues:

     - Near the top of the file, notice the comment related to the admin credential constants (lines 7-9).
 This code is related to the "Remove Hardcoded Admin Credentials" issue.